vicendominguez/nginx-zabbix-template/README.md

 Now, in your Zabbix frontend: Configuration-Templates section, Import bottom in the right.

-Choose the XML file and import.
+Choose the XML file (for server installation: zbx_nginx_template.xml) and import it.

 Apply this new template to your NGINX servers.